Craig Crowley: Early life

-As a deaf child of hearing parents, Crowley was brought up in Cramlington, Northumberland.
-In the 1980s, he co-founded the National Leadership Training Programme for both deaf and hearing young people in sport.
+As a deaf child of hearing parents, Crowley was born in Morpeth but brought up in Cramlington, Northumberland.
+In the 1980s, he left North-East to move down South where he co-founded the National Leadership Training Programme for both deaf and hearing young people in sport.
 During his time with Friends for Young Deaf (FYD), he went on to study at Bulmershe College of Higher Education (now part of the University of Reading), where he was elected president of the students’ union.
 He is regarded as the first deaf president of a students’ union at a higher education institution in the United Kingdom.

 In 1987, Crowley founded the National Network of Deaf Students and was one of the organisers of the first European Deaf Students’ Conference, held at the University of Reading in July 1988.

 As a sportsman, he represented both club and country in football, winning a silver medal with the Great Britain Deaf Men's Football Team at the 1985 Los Angeles Deaflympics (then known as the World Games for the Deaf).
 He also gained teaching and coaching qualifications in tennis, cricket, football and mountaineering, and briefly coached the England Deaf Football Team in the late 1990s.